 Concrete action by many individuals of all identities will be needed to dismantle racism in the Amherst area and beyond.
 Below is a menu of options for getting involved.
 We invite you to chose at least one, and hopefully a few, that are a good fit for you – challenging, but do-able.
-Click on each link for more information, to sign up, or to send us a question.
+Click on each link to sign up or to send us a question.

 - Join the Coming Together Action Network – We are identifying a group of people who want to be local activists for racial justice – who will network with each other, identify key issues, develop proposals, and advocate vigorously for their implementation, on an on-going basis.

 - Sign up for a Study/Reflection Group – These small groups will meet for 6 two-hour sessions with a facilitator to learn more about contemporary racism, reflect on our personal experiences and feelings related to race, build relationships, and develop skills as anti-racists.
 After participating in these groups you may want to join an on-going monthly support group.